 Environmentally speaking, the fleece bedding is a much better option.
-As far as money saving in the long run goes, this is a much better option as well simply due to their reusability.
+As far as money-saving in the long run goes, this is a much better option as well simply due to their reusability.

 A balanced diet is essential, just make sure you switch things up here and there.

 Believe it or not, guinea pig’s teeth, unlike humans, constantly grow.
 As a result, they need something that will wear their teeth down, and in a healthy way.
-What do I mean by healthy way?
-You want them to chew on something that is not made entirely out plastic or out of any plastic for that matter!
+What do I mean by the healthy way?
+You want them to chew on something that is not made entirely out of plastic or out of any plastic for that matter!

 As I always say, try and replicate your guinea pig’s natural environment as much as possible.

 Believe it or not, one of the more common deficiencies that guinea pigs face is the lack of vitamin C in their diet!
-You need to find some way to keep this essential vitamin within their daily/weekly food intake.
+You need to find some way to keep this essential vitamin within your daily/weekly food intake.
 There are plenty of options out there in terms of vitamin C supplements.
 I have found that tablets aren’t the easiest to encourage your guinea pig to eat.
 A subtle mist tends to work much better.
 This spray means you can easily ensure that your guinea pig is eating the vitamin C you are actually giving it.